nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Delete Assignment

 #### Implementation
-DeleteAssignment command is facilitated by `DeleteAssignmentCommandParser`, `DeleteAssignmentCommand` and `Model`
+DeleteAssignment command is facilitated by `DeleteAssignmentCommandParser`, `DeleteAssignmentCommand`, and `Model`

 * `DeleteAssignmentCommandParser`-- Parse the input of users
 * `DeleteAssignmentCommand` -- Execute the command given the parsed user input